mpinter/vpm-text/README.md

 There is a single, key difference in the application of this method to our problem as compared to the general case.
 The variable we are to minimize through the process of annealing is the number of conflicts in the dependency tree.
 For this variable, the global minimum we are trying to reach is know - that is, naturally, a state with zero conflicting dependencies.
 When this state is reached, we may safely abandon any further computation and claim it as our final solution.
 On the other hand - we can't be sure if this desired outcome exists in the system - maybe the hierarchy is inherently conflicting, without a way of resolving it.

-As we have already defined the way we are approaching the energy of our system, and following from it the definition of our state as a resolved dependency tree (whether conflicting or not), we only need TODO blah
+As we have already defined the way we are approaching the energy of our system, and following from it the definition of our state as a resolved dependency tree (whether conflicting or not), we only need to determine the process of neighbourhood selection to aquire a full road map of our annealing algorithm.
+We will be refering to the process of mutation more so than the concept of neighbours, since it mirrors the syntax we have used in our code better.
+By mutation, we will mean the whole process of selecting one of the packages, changing it's version (and automatically rejecting and retrying if the version does not satisfy any of the packages dependent on it) and resolving any of the dependencies that has been newly added to the tree as a result of this change.
+Though to be consistent with the original definition, we should mention that valid neighbours are always resolved dependency trees, where a single dependency of a single package has changed it's version within it's defined bounds.

+The package selected to be mutated has to be either directly one of the packages marked as conflicting or a predecessor of such package.
+Thanks to the way we have defined our system of shared dependencies, we can limit the search for candidates between the root and the last conflict on a branch - and also ignore the branches where such conflict does not exist - as we know that changes to the subtree beyond the conflicting node would have no effect on the collisions currently present.
+Making this assumption within the world of peer dependencies would be harder, because the same problem may be copied over the tree numerous times, and it can be uneasy to find the original culprit.

+After each mutation, the number of conflicting dependencies is recounted across the whole hierarchy, and the newly proposed state is accepted according to it's energy, current temperature and a factor of randomness.
+This concludes a single iteration and restarts the procedure with whichever state was chosen in the last step of a previous one , and also with slightly lower temperature.

 Rounding it up, our proposed setup for simulated annealing on dependency trees is as follows